7 Key Things to Know About Google Contacts

 However, if you have a contact’s address saved in your Google Contacts, you can simply search for their name in Google Maps and their address will pop up.
 You can also reverse engineer it by searching for an address and any contact who is tied to that address will pop up.

-5. How Does Google Calendar Interact with Google Contacts?
+5. How Google Calendar Interacts with Google Contacts

 Google Calendar does autocomplete using your contacts.
 The most common situation is a meeting invite.
 Instead of typing in an email every time, you can select from your existing contacts.